 Securities Lending Risk.
 The Fund may lend its portfolio securities to brokers, dealers and financial institutions to seek income.
 There is a risk that a borrower may default on its obligations to return loaned securities.
 There is a risk that the assets of the Fund's securities lending agent may be insufficient to satisfy any contractual indemnification requirements to that Fund.
 Borrowers of the Fund's securities typically provide collateral in the form of cash that is reinvested.
-The Fund will be responsible for the risks associated with the investment of cash collateral, including any collateral or may fail to earn sufficient income on its investment to meet obligations to the borrower.
+The Fund will be responsible for the risks associated with the investment of cash collateral, including any collateral invested in a money market fund.
+The Fund may lose money on its investment of cash collateral or may fail to earn sufficient income on its investment to meet obligations to the borrower.
 In addition, delays may occur in the recovery of securities from borrowers, which could interfere with the Fund's ability to vote proxies or to settle transactions and there is the risk of possible loss of rights in the collateral should the borrower fail financially.
 Krane and its sub-adviser, if applicable, are subject to potential conflicts of interest because the compensation paid to them increases in connection with any net income received by the Fund from a securities lending program.